-The pollution levels are far worse in the urban core, where exhaust fumes from aged cars and smoke from rubbish fires fill the lungs of residents.
+The pollution levels are far worse in the urban core, where exhaust fumes from aged cars and smoke from rubbish fires clog roadways and fill the lungs of city dwellers.

 Poor air quality in developing countries is expected to worsen as their urban population and motor vehicle numbers increase.
 Because there is no escape for most of us living in poor and developing cities from this public health challenge, I started questioning my role in such a future.
 I started the AirMask & Textiles Company with the goal to design easy to use, breathable, effective and high-performance air filtration masks which works for most environments, and for urban dwellers everywhere.

-Thanks to the dedication of my team, ATC Masks today are used for countless applications worldwide, including for protection against PM2.5, dust, allergens, smoke, particles found in air pollution, and viruses and bacteria.
+Thanks to the dedication of my team, ATC Masks today are used for countless applications worldwide, including for protection against PM2.5, dust, allergens, smoke, particles found in air pollution, and bacteria and germs.
 They are useful for everyone, particularly for sensitive individuals and people who need protection against poor air quality at home, workplace and the outdoors.

 Without data showing national or international standards are being breached, there will be no urge for city authorities to act on air pollution levels.
 We are concerned about this because only a small fraction of developing countries are monitoring the air they breathe.